Go Away (Weezer song): Music video

 A music video for "Go Away" was released on July 24, 2015.
 It was directed by Brendan Walter and Greg Yagolnitzer, and produced by Green Glow Films.

 The video sees lead vocalist Cuomo as a man trying to win the love of a woman, played by Cosentino.
 Cuomo attempts posing as several different personas, using the dating app "Winder" (a parody of Tinder), in order to do so.
-While these attempts aren't successful, Cuomo finally impresses Cosentino after saving her purse from a purse snatcher, played by Patrick Wilson, who stole it solely to help Cuomo.
+While these attempts aren't successful, Cuomo finally impresses Cosentino after saving her purse from a purse snatcher, played by drummer Patrick Wilson, who stole it solely to help Cuomo.